This Is Me: We're in an Open Marriage and Expecting Our First Child | Washingtonian

 On setting boundaries:

 Husband: “When we started down the road of ethical non-monogamy, it was just a lot of communication, and it still is.
-A lot of contracting—[TK quick explainer of contracting]—is being very open and candid about what you’re feeling, what your concerns are, what your desires are, and figuring out what your boundaries are.”
+A lot of contracting—figuring out what you and your partner are comfortable with—is being very open and candid about what you’re feeling, what your concerns are, what your desires are, and figuring out what your boundaries are.”

 Wife: “As you’re experimenting, you don’t know what’s going to hurt you.
 So we were hurt at the start of it.
 There are all these different things on the spectrum of what non-monogamy is.
 For our situation, I don’t know any of his partners, and that was per my choice.
 After he went out on a couple of dates, he would come home and talk to me about the types of conversations he was having, how he put his arm around her, how they ended up kissing on the street, details about sex positions, is she on birth control, is she not on birth control.
 I don’t want to know too much about [all that].
 I’m not interested in the partner.”